jameslovallo/snappy/packages/catalyst/README.md

   shadow: true,

-  /*
+  /* Define props and assignment handlers.
-    Define props and assignment handlers.
+    Assignment handlers transform prop data before it is assigned.
-    Handler functions are primitives or the name of a method as a string.
+    They can be primitives or the name of a method as a string.
-    Each prop is available at this[prop name], i.e. this.photo.
+    Each prop is available at this[prop_name], i.e. this.photo.
     Prop definitions are available for later reference at this.props.
   */